Akshatagwl02/Let-s-Blog/README.md

 # Let-s-Blog
-A blogging website built with Node.js, MongoDB, and EJS.
-This project allows users to authenticate, create, read, and comment on blog posts.
+Description: A full-featured blogging platform built using Node.js, Express, MongoDB, and EJS.
+The platform allows users to register and authenticate, create and manage blog posts, and comment on posts by other users.
+The website is designed with a focus on user-friendly interfaces and efficient back-end operations.

-# Features
+# Key Features

-User Authentication: Users can sign up, log in, and log out.
+User Authentication: Secure registration and login system using cookie-parser.
-Create Blog Posts: Authenticated users can create new blog posts.
-Read Blog Posts: All users can view and read blog posts.
+Blog Management: Authenticated users can create, edit, and delete their own blog posts.
-Comment on Blog Posts: Authenticated users can add comments to blog posts.
+Comments System: Authenticated users can comment on any blog post.
+Responsive Design: The site is fully responsive and works on various devices.

-# Tech Stack
+# Technologies Used

-Node.js: Backend runtime environment
+Node.js & Express.js: Backend server and routing.
+MongoDB & Mongoose: Database and object data modeling.
+EJS: Template engine for dynamic HTML rendering.
+Cookie-parser: Middleware for handling cookies and user authentication.
-Express.js: Web framework for Node.js
+Bootstrap: CSS framework for responsive design.

-MongoDB: NoSQL database
-Mongoose: MongoDB object modeling for Node.js
-EJS: Embedded JavaScript templates
+# Project Highlights

+Implemented a secure user authentication system using cookie-parser.
+Designed and developed RESTful APIs for blog post management.
+Integrated MongoDB for efficient data storage and retrieval.
+Utilized EJS for server-side rendering of dynamic web pages.